kirenz/python-basics/docs/programming-toolkit.md

 - [Install GitHub desktop to synchronize your machine with GitHub](https://desktop.github.com/)
 ```

-## Cookiecutter Data Science
+## Cookiecutter

-A logical, reasonably standardized, but flexible project structure for doing and sharing data science work:
+Cookiecutter is a command-line utility that creates projects from cookiecutters (project templates), e.g. creating a Python package project from a Python package project template.

-Directory structure:
+Here we use the `cookiecutter-data-science` to create a logical, reasonably standardized, but flexible project structure for doing and sharing data science work.
+It creates the following folder structure:

 ```nohighlight
 ├── LICENSE